makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

     * Turney’s approach amounts to picking a source task and reinterpreting other tasks as its particular instances
     * i.e. attributional sim is a subtype of relational
-  * Turney’s focus is on dimensionality reduction applied to tensors, and the
+  * Turney’s focus is on dimensionality reduction applied to tensors
 * higher-order language tensor dimensionality reduction aka. decomposition
-  * Turney (2007) and Van de Cruys (2009) can be applied to the DM tensors before matricization We present a pilot study in this direction in Section 6.5
+  * Turney (2007) and Van de Cruys (2009) can be applied to the DM tensors before matricization
+  * We present a pilot study in this direction in Section 6.5

 # 5 Implementations of the DM framework 14

 ## 5.1 Extraction of Weighted Tuple Structures from Corpora

-* we experiment with three different DM models, corresponding to different ways
+* we experiment with three different DM models
   * All models are based on word–link–word tuples from a dependency parse
 * corpus contains about 2.83 billion tokens <~ ukWaC, Wikipedia, etc
 * approximately the top 20,000 most frequent nouns and top 5,000 Vs and ADJs